Integration by parts and invariant measure for KPZ: Gaussian integration by parts: Proofs of Prop. and Prop.

 with the stochastic integral $\int_0^t ds\int_{\R} dy \, \phi'(X_{t-s}-y)\xi(s,y)$ well-defined for every realization of the Brownian path.
 With some abuse of notations, we write it as

 with the Radon-Nikodym derivative

 With this convention and $\D_{s,y}$ representing the Malliavin derivative operator, we can integrate by parts and obtain with the last step using the product rule.
-The use of Fubini when we exchange two expectations $\EE$ and $\E_x$ is justified by the fact that $F$ is bounded, and the Radon-Nikodym derivative and stochastic integral are in $L^p$ for all $1\le p<\infty$.
+The use of Fubini is justified by the fact that $F$ is bounded, and the Radon-Nikodym derivative and stochastic integral are in $L^p$ for all $1\le p<\infty$.
 The next lemma says that the $\cD_{s,y}\tfrac{d\Ppoly_{t,x}}{d\mathbb{P}}$ term does not contribute.

 \begin{lemma} \end{lemma}

 \begin{proof} Since $\tfrac{d\Ppoly_{t,x}}{d\mathbb{P}}=\tfrac{e^{-H}}{Z}$, with the Hamiltonian $H=-\int_0^t \eta(t-s,X_s)ds+\frac12R(0)t-h_0(X_t)$ and $Z=Z(t,x)$, by the product rule, Now $\cD_{s,y}H=-\phi(X_{t-s}-y)$ and so